cesar-douady/open-lmake/doc/who_needs_open-lmake.md

 Then you need a tool to help you.
 Such tools are called build systems.

-open-lmake is such a tool that will provide apt solutions to all the above-mentioned points.
+Open-lmake is such a tool that will provide apt solutions to all the above-mentioned points.

 If your development is mainstream (such as writing an app in C, Python or Java) and you are seeking a fast on-boarding tool, you may find some other tools adequate.
 These may be for example `Cmake`, `PyBuilder` or `maven`.
 They will save you from writing common case rules, call the compiler with the right options etc.